- A poorly maintained vehicle can cost the equivalent of up to 15¢ more per litre on gasoline.

 1. Keep on top of maintenance

 Safety aside, properly inflated tires last longer and will save you money on gasoline.
-Transport Canada estimates that operating a vehicle with just one tire that is under-inflated by nine psi (pounds per square inch) can reduce the lifespan of the tire by 15,000 km and can increase fuel consumption by four percent.
+Transport Canada estimates that operating a vehicle with one under-inflated tire by nine psi (pounds per square inch) can reduce the tire’s lifespan by 15,000 km and increase fuel consumption by 4%.

 3. Minimize how often you use the A/C

-Most vehicle’s air conditioners (A/C) require engine power to operate, and NRC estimates that by using the A/C, you’re increasing your fuel consumption by up to 20 percent.
-To minimize the financial hit that comes with using the A/C, they recommend you turn it on only when necessary, hit the "re-circulate" button so you’re only cooling air already in the vehicle, park in shaded areas, and aim to make the temperature in the car comfortable, not cold.
-In other words, if you feel like you have to put on a sweater when the A/C is on, it’s likely time to turn it off.
+Most vehicle’s air conditioners (A/C) require engine power to operate, and NRC estimates that by using the A/C, you’re increasing your fuel consumption by up to 20%.
+To minimize the financial hit that comes with keeping cool, NRC recommends you turn the A/C on only when necessary, hit the "re-circulate" button so you’re cooling air already in the vehicle, park in shaded areas, and aim to make the temperature in the car comfortable, not cold.
+In other words, if you feel like you must put on a sweater when the A/C is on, it’s time to turn it off.

 4. Drive with fuel efficiency in mind

 Aggressive driving (like speeding and frequent hard acceleration and braking) will have a direct impact on how much you’ll spend on fuel each week.
-According to the U.S. Department of Energy, driving aggressively lowers your gas mileage by roughly 15 to 30 percent at highway speeds and 10 to 40 percent in stop-and-go traffic.
+According to the U.S. Department of Energy, aggressive driving lowers your gas mileage by roughly 15-30% at highway speeds and 10-40% in stop-and-go traffic.

 5. Lower your car insurance costs by shopping around